 An important consideration in starting a food blog is whether you plan to monetize the blog.
 If you do, you’ll need to join some affiliate programs.
 If not, skip to #8.

-Here’s how it works: you join the affiliate program, which provides you with custom banners or links that contain your affiliate ID, thus allowing your affiliate partner to track sales that originate from your site.
-You can also place ads in your header, footer, sidebar, or within the text of your posts—another reason that Foodie Pro is such a great option: all you need to do is add a text widget to the area of the site that you want the ad to appear, add in the affiliate’s ad code, and boom.
+Here’s how it works: you join the affiliate program.
+The program provides you with custom banners or links that contain your affiliate ID, thus enabling your affiliate partner to track sales that originate from your site.
+You can also place ads in your header, footer, sidebar, or within the text of your posts.
+That’s another reason that Foodie Pro is such a great option.
+All you need to do is add a text widget to the area of the site that you want the ad to appear, add in the affiliate’s ad code, and boom.
 You’re good to go.

 Now, a caveat.
 I resisted putting ads on my site for the longest time.
 They looked really spammy to me.
 But I’ve done a lot of research into the placement and behavior of affiliate ads, and you can be relatively non-obnoxious about it.
 The main epiphany for me occurred when I finally invested the money required for re-launching Flipped-Out Food, when I realized that monetizing was a needed step to cover my overhead—and to hopefully generate a second income.

-Below are some of the affiliate programs I have joined so far, which are highly recommended by other food bloggers.
+Below are some of the affiliate programs I have joined so far, which other food bloggers highly recommend.
 I will update when I have a better idea of how well these programs work for me.

 - Amazon Affiliate: this is the one that everyone seems to use, and the first one I signed up for.
 You can create “native ads” that relate specifically to the content of your post or add links to specific products.
 The great thing is that if you send a reader to Amazon to buy, say, a spice blend, but they stick around and buy a Sony PS5, you get commission on the PS5.
 How cool is that?

 - ShareASale: this affiliate marketing network currently has over 4000 merchants.
 You can search for merchants who align with the mission of your website, and then apply to their affiliate program with a short pitch explaining your site and how it would market the merchant’s product(s) or service(s)—right through the ShareASale dashboard.
-When you get accepted by a merchant, you can grab their links or “creatives” to put on your site.
+When a merchant accepts you, you can grab their links or “creatives” to put on your site.
 These will automatically track back to your site to earn you commission.

-- CJ Affiliate: Like ShareASale, CJ Affiliate is an affiliate marketing network with thousands of well-known brands.
-Also like ShareASale, once you join CJ Affiliate, you can search through the available merchants and apply for their specific program with a short pitch.
+- Rakuten Marketing: Like ShareASale, Rakuten Marketing is an affiliate marketing network with thousands of well-known brands.
+Also like ShareASale, once you join Rakuten Marketing, you can search through the available merchants and apply for their specific program with a short pitch.

 When you start joining affiliate programs right and left, you’ll need to keep all of your ducks in a row.
-Keep your login information secure, but in an easy-to-access (for you!) spreadsheet so that you don’t have to hunt for lost usernames and passwords.
+Keep your login information secure, but in an easy-to-access (for you!) spreadsheet.
+This way, you won’t have to hunt for lost usernames and passwords.
 I also keep all of the pitch letters that I send to potential affiliates in a single Word document: it’s great to have general “boilerplate language” so that I can tailor each pitch letter to the specific merchant with whom I want to work.

 8. Creating great content